 4. HAVIT HV-H961BT

 Even if nothing else impresses you about the HAVIT HV-H961BT, its low price will be the reason it earns your recognition.
-But aside from being only $15, it is a sturdy and comfortable headset that offers a number of convenient functions.
+But aside from being only $15, it is a sturdy and comfortable headset that offers many convenient functions.